Boom Boom Boom

-"Boom Boom Boom" is a song by American hip house duo the Outhere Brothers, released in June 1995 by label Aureus as the fourth single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994), and is also featured on their compilation albums The Fucking Hits (2002), and Dance History (2005).
-"Boom Boom Boom" peaked at numbers 54 and 65 on the US Cash Box Top 100 and Billboard Hot 100.
-Outside of the United States, "Boom Boom Boom" topped the charts in Germany, Ireland, and the United Kingdom.
+"Boom Boom Boom" is a song by American hip house duo the Outhere Brothers, released in June 1995, by label Aureus, as the fourth single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994), and is also featured on their compilation albums The Fucking Hits (2002), and Dance History (2005).
+"Boom Boom Boom" peaked at numbers 54 and 65 on the US Cash Box Top 100 and Billboard Hot 100, respectively.
+Outside of the United States, it topped the charts in Germany, Ireland, and the United Kingdom.
 In the latter two countries, the song became the duo's second chart-topper.
 The original version contained sexually explicit lyrics which were removed for the radio edit but were retained in remixes of the track on the single.

 American entertainment company BuzzFeed ranked "Boom Boom Boom" number 71 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.

 Chart performance

 "Boom Boom Boom" was very successful on the chart on several continents, becoming the duo's biggest hit, along with "Don't Stop (Wiggle Wiggle)".
 In Europe, "Boom Boom Boom" topped the charts in Germany, Ireland, and the United Kingdom.
 In the latter country, "Boom Boom Boom" peaked at the top of the UK Singles Chart on July 2, 1995 – for the week ending date July 8, 1995 – during its fourth week on the chart, becoming The Outhere Brothers' second chart-topping song in Britain following "Don't Stop (Wiggle Wiggle)" in March 1995.
 "Boom Boom Boom" spent a total of four weeks at the top of the UK Singles Chart.

 Additionally, the single entered the top ten in Austria (7), Denmark (8), Finland (6), France (3), Iceland (3), Italy (7), Norway (6), Spain (5), Sweden (2), and Switzerland (4), as well as on the Eurochart Hot 100, where it peaked at number three.
-Outside of Europe, "Boom Boom Boom" went to number-one on the RPM Dance/Urban chart in Canada and in Zimbabwe, number two in Australia, number eight in New Zealand, number 54 on the Cash Box Top 100 and number 65 on the Billboard Hot 100 in the Outhere Brothers' native United States.
+Outside of Europe, "Boom Boom Boom" went to number-one on the RPM Dance/Urban chart in Canada and in Zimbabwe, number two in Australia, number eight in New Zealand, number 13 in Israel, and numbers 54 and 65 on the Cash Box Top 100 and the Billboard Hot 100 in the Outhere Brothers' native United States.
 The song was awarded with a gold record in France and New Zealand and a platinum record in Australia and the UK.